benmvp/slides/md/2016-no-js-confoo.md

 - Before we look at how `transition` works, lets look at our HTML/CSS
 - Want to point out `calc()` which is a way to do math in CSS so we don't need JS
+  - Different than math in preprocessors like SASS because it's based on calculated values
 - So we define the begin & end states and we'll use CSS3 `transition` to handle "tweening"

 /////